REES Community

 Why REES?

 REES values relationships and collaboration.
-We work with our partners to develop options that are trauma-informed and survivor-centred.
+We work with our partners to develop options that are trauma-informed and person-centred.
 We develop online reporting platforms tailored to the unique needs of communities, campuses and workplaces.

 REES exists to make social change.
-Agency, access, and action are fundamental to our work as we broaden the range of choices for survivors and institutions, create increased access to information and promote action in the community, on campus and at work.
+Agency, access, and action are fundamental to our work as we lead innovation and culture change in sexual misconduct prevention.

 With REES you can…